 Financial constraints are a widespread key concern for firms, hindering their ability to carry out their optimal investment and growth trajectories.
-In particular, the difficulties in obtaining external funds seem to be highly dependent upon a firm's ownership (national versus foreign), age and size, as well as in a set of institutional characteristics such as the structure and development of the financial system.
+In particular, the difficulties in obtaining external funds seem to be highly dependent upon a firm's ownership (national versus foreign), age and size, as well as on a set of institutional characteristics such as the structure and development of the financial system.
 In addition, financial constraints appear to have a determinant impact upon firm dynamics of entry (through start-ups/entrepreneurial activity) and exit (through firm survival), as well as on R&D investment.
 In order to alleviate these constraints, public policy, either by subsidies and credit guarantees or by improving financial market efficiency seems to be effective.

-However, financial constraint analysis is still subject to much debate as most empirical studies of these effects not only deal with a set of measurement and conceptual issues, but also rely upon a fragile relationship built to identify the presence and severity of financial constraints.
-Future research on the effects of financial constraints should aim at developing and employing more consistent measures of financial constraint faced by firms and then to analyse the dynamics of firms within an Schumpeterian framework, as well as a welfare analysis of the impact of public incentives to lighten these constraints.
+However, financial constraint analysis is still subject to much debate as most empirical studies of these effects not only have to deal with a set of measurement and conceptual issues, but also rely upon a fragile relationship built to identify the presence and severity of financial constraints.
+Future research on the effects of financial constraints should aim at developing and employing more consistent measures, to then analyse the dynamics of firms, possibly within a Schumpeterian framework, as well as a welfare analysis of the impact of public incentives to lighten these constraints.